Hashtag Web3 Logo

 Designing cryptoeconomic systems:

-Align Incentives: Ensure honest behavior most profitable.
+• Align Incentives: Ensure honest behavior is the most profitable.

-Sybil Resist: Make attacks expensive and detectable.
+• Sybil Resistance: Make attacks expensive and detectable.

-Stake Requirements: Participants must risk capital.
+• Stake Requirements: Participants must risk capital.

 The Future of Cryptoeconomics